keltia/dmarc-cat/README.md

     CGO_CFLAGS="-I/usr/local/include" CGO_LDFLAGS="-L/usr/local/lib" go get ...

-on Windows systems, GPG support is disabled in the `archive` module so you don't need to compile any non-Go code and the above `go get` command should directly in a Powershell window.
+On Windows systems, GPG support is disabled in the `archive` module so you don't need to compile any non-Go code and the above `go get` command should work directly in a Powershell window.

 ## Dependencies